After Birth - Quick Safety Check

 Strep-B, GBS infection requires you request steamed capsules only.
-We recommend your placenta is steamed before encapsulation to ensure the bacteria from your infection is killed before dehydrating your placenta.
+We recommend your placenta is steamed before encapsulation to ensure the strep-b bacteria is killed at a high heat before dehydrating your placenta.

 If you have tested positive or are suspected of having a uterine or placental infection, we advise you do not consume your placenta.

 What if I give birth prematurely?

 Premature births are often associated with problems in pregnancy.
 As long as your placenta is examined and cleared from any type of abnormality and stored safely after birth, your placenta is likely suitable for consumption.